X-Olivia/YUTU-ROBOT/NOTE/Storage_Module/storage-week1.md

 ---

 **Summary**: Computer vision development has gradually evolved from "static snapshot + OCR" to "video tracking + package matching + weight redundancy", better meeting actual usage requirements in terms of flexibility and accuracy.

-Practice more on seemingly impossible things - if you fail, you better understand the reasons for failure; if you succeed, that's even better.
+Practice on seemingly impossible things - if fail, better understand the reasons for failure; if succeed, that's even better.